Ted Badcock: Later cricket career

-Badcock played as a professional for Werneth between 1934 and 1938) and Castleton Moor between 1939 and 1941 in the Central Lancashire League.
+Badcock played as a professional in the Central Lancashire League for Werneth between 1934 and 1938, and for Castleton Moor between 1939 and 1941.
 He made occasional appearances in the Lancashire League, for Nelson in 1934 and 1935, and also for Church in 1935.
 He played cricket in England during the Second World War, for representative British Empire cricket teams, for Civil Defence Services, and for Northamptonshire County Cricket Club.

 Immediately after the end of the Second World War, he played a series of games for New Zealand Services against a Lord's XI, Australian Imperial Forces, Wally Hammond's XI, Plum Warner's XI, and the Royal Air Force, including a final first-class match in September 1945 against HDG Leveson-Gower's XI.
 Aged 47, he took 6/166 against a team that included Len Hutton, Cyril Washbrook and Bill Edrich.

 In all, he played 53 first-class matches.
 He scored four first-class centuries – two for Wellington and two for Otago – and 13 fifties, with a batting average of 25.62.
 His top score was 155 for Wellington in the Plunket Shield match against Canterbury in January 1927, also his maiden first-class century.
 He took 221 first-class wickets at an average of 23.57.
 He took five wickets in an innings on 14 occasions, and 10 wickets in a match five times.
 His best bowling of 7/50 came in his debut match against Canterbury in January 1925.